-Swedish hockey players boycott goes ahead, talks planned
+Swedish women boycotting hockey tournament over dispute

 Sweden was to play its first game of the Five Nations Tournament on Wednesday against Japan in Vierumaki, but the squad of 43 players will be absent.
 They refused to attend a five-day training camp in Sweden last week.

-Anders Larsson, chairman of the Swedish Ice Hockey Federation, says the boycott is damaging the brand of the country’s hockey team and is a failure for both the federation and the Swedish team.
+Anders Larsson, chairman of the Swedish Ice Hockey Federation, said the boycott is damaging the brand of the country’s hockey team and is a failure for both the federation and the Swedish team.

-The players say they are unhappy about the lack of compensation they receive while on duty with the national team and have complained about things like travel conditions, the vision for women’s hockey in Sweden and a perceived lack of respect.
+“That is why it’s so important to try to find a solution,” Larsson said in Swedish newspaper Aftonbladet.

+The federation will meet with representatives of the players’ union this week to discuss the issue.
+Larsson said the federation only received official documentation from the union on Monday highlighting the players’ grievances.

 https://apnews.com/apf-sports and https://twitter.com/AP_Sports